Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 Top Dog Park Rest Stops

 Pit stops are an imperative part of any dog-friendly road trip, but the breaks can be more than just an opportunity for pet relief and loading up on snacks.
-These rest stops go above and beyond the usual grassy areas to walk your pup.
-The next time you take to America’s roads with Fido, make a plan to visit one of these pet-friendly rest stops and welcome centers with dog parks on-site.
+The next time you take to America’s roads with Fido, make a plan to visit one of these pet-friendly rest stops and welcome centers with dog parks on site.

 Little America Travel Center